Reduce blast radius: NetworkPolicies¶

 Say you want to host a separate instance of your application for each tenant.
 For example, your end-users may belong to different -- potentially competing -- organizations, and you promised them to take extra care of not mixing their data.
 Say you want to reduce complexity by hosting all tenants inside the same environment, but without compromising data protection.

 Each application instance could be installed as a separate Helm Release, perhaps even in its own Namespace.
 These instances should be segregated from other application instances using NetworkPolicies.
-This insures that network traffic from one application instance cannot reach another application instance.
+This ensures that network traffic from one application instance cannot reach another application instance.
 Besides reducing attack surface, it also prevents embarrassing mistakes, like connecting one application to the database of another.

 Further segregation of application components¶